-Consumer Insights are little secrets hidden beneath the surface, that explain the underlying behaviors, motivations, pain points and emotions of your consumers.
-Consumer Insights come to life when they are told in such a captivating way that makes consumers stop and say “Hmmm, that’s exactly how I feel.
+Consumer insights come to life through your advertising when told in such a captivating way that makes consumers stop and say “Hmmm, that’s exactly how I feel.
 I thought I was the only one who felt like that.”
-That’s why we laugh when seeing the way that insight is projected with humor, why we get goose bumps when insight is projected with inspiration and why we cry when the insight comes alive through real-life drama.
-Here’s how it shows up in great advertising.
+That’s why we laugh when seeing the way that consumer insight is projected with humor.
+That is why we get goose bumps when a consumer insight is projected with inspiration.
+And, that’s why we cry when the consumer insight comes alive through real-life drama.

 Dove "Real Beauty"

-We know that the women we see up on the runway are size 2, 103 pounds and likely 17.
+With the “real beauty” campaign, Dove stood up for real women.
+The women we see up on the runway are size 2, 103 pounds, and likely 17.
 Movie stars have had plastic surgery.
-We know that print ads, even with the most beautiful women, have been photo-shopped.
-There are real problems in our current society with anorexia, anxiety and depression about appearance.
-Dove’s insight of “Women in all shapes, sizes, look are still beautiful.
+Most print ads, even with the most beautiful women, have been photo-shopped.
+There are real problems in our current society with anorexia, anxiety, and depression about appearance.
+Dove’s insight of “Women in all shapes, sizes look beautiful.
 Let’s stop idolizing the fake and start living in the real world.
-Let’s be happy with what we look like”.
-Women connected with this insight because they already felt that way, but were just glad someone was finally saying it.
+Let’s be happy with what we look like.”
+Women connected with this insight because they already felt that way.
+They are glad someone was finally saying it.

 Ikea "It's just a lamp"

-It’s a gutsy move by Ikea to admit that their furniture is disposable.
-But in reality, Ikea has loyal fans that keep coming back to the store.
-This Lamp ad captures consumers who connect to the insight about “whey hang onto this old lamp, it’s crazy, just get this year’s better model”.
+It’s a gutsy move by Ikea to admit their furniture is disposable.
+In reality, Ikea has loyal fans that keep coming back to the store.
+This lamp ad captures consumers who connect to the insight about “why hang onto this old lamp, it’s crazy, just get this year’s better model”.

 Nike "Find Your Greatness"